 What sort of man are you?
 How do you percive a woman?
 Do you fully accept her complexity?

-Except of her breasts can you also see her personality and spirituality?
+Have you ever dreamed about a body part without thinking about a woman as a whole?
 Do you find those values important?
 Or do you only see small fragments, like thought bubbles in a comic book?
 Have you ever put your eyes on a single bodypart, judging it without realising that it belongs to someone?

 Do you look for your own reflection in another person?